MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_recommendedinstance.md

 # Windows.ApplicationModel.AppInstance.RecommendedInstance

 ## -description
-A shell can provide a preferred app instance to which an application activation is redirected.
+A shell can recommend an instance of an app to which an application activation is redirected.

 ## -property-value
 The app instance that the shell prefers to use for an app, or NULL if there is no preference.